Food and Wine Events at the Park’s Historic Lodge, The Ahwahnee Hotel

-Each fall and winter, Yosemite National Park presents three unique food & wine events at The Majestic Yosemite Hotel where visitors can enjoy the spectacular scenery, endless activities and all things food & wine.
-One of the most sought-after culinary events of the year is Taste of Yosemite, held each year in January and February,
+Each fall and winter, Yosemite National Park presents three unique food & wine events at the park’s historic lodge, The Ahwahnee hotel.
+Visitors can enjoy the spectacular scenery, endless activities and all things food & wine.
+The centerpiece of each event is a gourmet dinner in the spectacular Ahwahnee Dining Room.

 For and by wine-lovers, Vintners’ Holidays showcases acclaimed wines and winemakers.
 The event boasts representatives from wineries like Silver Oak, Robert Mondavi and many more.
 Mingle with esteemed winemakers at a “Meet the Vintners” reception held at The Ahwahnee.
 Sample vintages during four wine-tasting sessions, and listen in as vintners discuss all aspects of the art of winemaking.
 Then, on the final evening of each session, enjoy a spectacular five-course gala dinner.
 Each course compliments wines provided by one or more of the featured vintners.

 Event Dates: Eight sessions available between November 3 ““ December 6, 2019.
 Find Yosemite lodging.

 Experience the magic of Yosemite’s holiday tradition with the Bracebridge Dinner.
 It’s a unique and exciting way to check out one of Yosemite’s most historic lodges, the Ahwahnee Hotel.
 Celebrated every year since 1927, Bracebridge transforms The Ahwahnee Dining Room into an old English manor hall.
 The evening begins well in advance of dinner in the Great Lounge.
 Enjoy an elegant champagne bar, music, and caroling along with a professional portrait sitting for your party.
 Guests are then invited to the main hall, where music, dancing, laughter and all manner of antics accompany a delightful seven-course menu.